maryhbb/Bootcamp-backend-challenges/backend-read_products/README.md

 - To find a single product by its id, you can use the `Product` model and the `.findById()` method: `Product.findById(id)`.
 - Delete `lib/products.js` because it is not used anymore.

-Open the browser and check the details pages: they should now work as well!
+Open the browser and check the details pages: they should now work as well!!

 ### Bonus: Populate Reviews